36 Career Overall Rank

 Gordon Bennett’s prolific art career began after graduating from the Queensland College of Art, Brisbane, in 1988 at the age of 33.
-The shame he felt when discovering his part aboriginal heritage at age 11 was a result of a white working-class upbringing.
+During his childhood, Bennet's Aboriginal heritage was kept from him in an effort to protect him from racist taunts from within his working class community and society in general.
 This led increasingly to Bennett’s dissatisfaction with the received histories of Australia and stereotypical castings of identity.
 Always an avid reader, Bennett found that the postmodernist intellectual and artistic circles of the late eighties opened for him new perspectives on the narratives upon which our culture is built.
 He began to fragment and juxtapose his visual references.
 In his early works, events, icons, and texts were thrown together amid the drips and splatters of Pollockian paint.
 This confrontational meshing of imagery was driven by a strongly felt sense of injustice at the ‘homogenizing impulse’ of the colonizing white culture; a culture that promoted and maintained itself at the expense of Aboriginal suffering and displacement.
 Bennett sought to retrieve a history of discarded memories and moments and install them alongside the heroic ideal.
 In Myth of the Western Man (White Man’s burden) 1993, the explorer, a familiar figure in primary school textbooks, staunchly holds a blue pole against a number of engulfing elements.
 The swirling paint is interrupted by dates that flag significant events in Aboriginal history.
 The pole pays homage to the reforms of the Whitlam era, including the purchase of Pollock’s controversial Blue Poles for the National Gallery of Australia as well as the end of the white Australia policy and the beginning of land rights and self-determination for Aboriginal people.